niooii/osu/stuff/stuff.md

 code was straight from his repository, as well as many architectural ideas and the pygame preview stuff, so big thanks to him.

-P.S.
-I am relatively new to machine learning so if I get some things wrong please correct me

 ### Background
 If you're reading this, chances are you know what osu! is.
 If you don't, here's a quick summary: